quipucords/yupana/README.md

 ```

 ### Using pipenv
+This is a Python project developed using Python 3.6.
+Make sure you have at least this version installed.
 A Pipfile is provided.
 Pipenv is recommended for combining virtual environment (virtualenv) and dependency management (pip).
 To install pipenv, use pip :

 ```
 pip3 install pipenv